-- 2 small jarred roasted red pepper diced
+- 2 small roasted red bell pepper diced

 - TO PREPARE THE PARMESAN DRESSING

-- Combine the Parmesan cheese, parsley, mayonnaise, vinegar, garlic, cayenne pepper, and salt and pepper with a hand mixer or in the bowl of food processor or in a blender until the dressing is smooth.
+- Combine the Parmesan cheese, parsley, mayonnaise, vinegar, garlic, red chile powder, and salt and pepper.
+Use a blender or food processor to blend the dressing creamy and smooth.

 - TO PREPARE THE SALAD

-In a large pot of boiling salted water, cook the pasta until it is al dente.
-Drain the pasta into a colander, run cold water over it until pasta comes to room temperature, and drain well.
+- In a large pot of boiling salted water, cook the pasta until it is al dente.
+Drain the pasta, reserving 1/2 cup of the cooked pasta water, into a colander.
+Run cold water over it until pasta comes to room temperature.
+Let the pasta drain well.

-In a large mixing bowl, combine the cooked pasta, spinach, roasted red peppers, and smoked mozzarella.
+- In a large mixing bowl, combine the cooked pasta, spinach, roasted red peppers, smoked mozzarella and grated parmesan.
 Add sauce and stir well.